anflorea/courses/ptpp/project/README.md

 The algorithm used to multiply the huge numbers is the classical way.
 Each digit `i` from the first number is multiplied by each digit `j` from the second number and added to the result on position `i + j - 1`.
 After this, one more iteration is done to ensure that only single digit numbers are stored on each position.

-The overall complexity of the iterative implementation is:
+The overall complexity of the sequential implementation is:
 ```
 O(n * m)
 ```